Continued from Part I:

 And here:

-Tucker Carlson covered it here:
+Tucker Carlson followed soon after here:

 Here: